Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead

 Yes.
 Students can request a specific roommate(s) on the Roommate Assignment Form.
-Bridge residence life staff work diligently to honor all mutually requested preferences in groups of two or four.
+Bridge residence life staff will work diligently to honor all mutually requested preferences in groups of two or four.
 Requests for groups of three roommates cannot be accommodated.

 What if a student doesn't have a preferred roommate?

 Bridge Residence Life staff will work diligently to assign students with other students who indicate similar interests, hobbies, and lifestyles on the Roommate Assignment Form.

 How is the Bridge Residence Life staff structured?

 The Bridge residence life staff consists of paraprofessional student staff (undergraduate and graduate students) and a Masters degree-level professional staff member.

 - Resident Advisors (RAs) are upper-class Clemson students who live throughout the Bridge community and serve as a resource person for students.
 RAs assist with transition issues, roommate conflicts, and policy enforcement.

 - Resident Directors (RDs) are Clemson graduate students who provide supervision and support to the Resident Advisors and live on site at Highpointe.

 - Coordinator of Student Life is a professional staff member who oversees the day-to-day operations of the Bridge residential component.